-has turned into a law factory, and the production line is sometimes made to operate at unbelievable speed: between 2010 and 2014 no less than 88 bills made it from being introduced to being voted on within a week; in 13 cases it all happened on the same or the following day.
+In actual practice the executive and legislative branches are no longer separate, as they are both controlled by the energetic and heavy hand of the political leader who has positioned himself at the very pinnacle of power: Viktor Orbán.
+No worthwhile preparatory work on bills is being done either within or outside the walls of Parliament.
+Parliament itself has turned into a law factory, and the production line is sometimes made to operate at unbelievable speed: between 2010 and 2014 no less than 88 bills made it from being introduced to being voted on within a week; in 13 cases it all happened on the same or the following day.
 (Scheppele 2012, European Parliament 2013).
 Without exception, every single attempted investigation of the background of a scandal that has just broken, which would have been carried out objectively by a parliamentary committee with the effective involvement of the opposition, has been thwarted.
-"Reliable" people close to the centre of power occupy decision-making positions even in organizations which are not legally under the control of the executive branch and which, in real democracies, should serve as a counter-balance to monitor the executive and legislative branches: in the constitutional court, the state audit office, the fiscal council, the competition authority (the office in charge of enforcing procompetition laws), the ombudsman's office, and the central statistical office.
+"Reliable" people close to the centre of power occupy decision-making positions even in organizations which are not legally under the control of the executive branch and which, in real democracies, should serve as a counter-balance to monitor the executive and legislative branches: in the constitutional court, the state audit office, the fiscal council, the competition authority (the office in charge of enforcing pro-competition laws), the ombudsman's office and the central statistical office.

-The basic institutions of the rule of law had emerged by 2010; however, since the U-turn they have been abolished or significantly weakened (Bozóki 2013).
+2. The basic institutions of the rule of law had emerged by 2010; however, since the U-turn they have been abolished or significantly weakened.
+(Bozóki 2013.)
 The new Hungarian constitution, replacing the constitution accepted by multi-party consensus in 1989, was drafted by a small group within Fidesz, and no wide public discussion ensued.
-All protests were completely ignored, and the document was dragged through the defective filters of the law factory in very short order.
-The text abounds with shortcomings, which were pointed out immediately (and in vain) by both local and foreign legal experts (Scheppele 2013, Halmai 2014).
-It contained so many clauses serving the immediate political purposes of the people in power that the document, officially called "Fundamental Law," has had to be amended five times.
-In 2011-2013 the Fundamental Law was complemented by the passing of 32 so-called "cardinal laws," which future parliaments will be able to modify only by a two thirds majority.
-This collection of laws covers crucially important aspects of the country's life.
+All protests were completely ignored, and it was dragged through the defective filters of the law factory in very short order.
+The text abounds with shortcomings, which were pointed out immediately (and in vain) by outstanding Hungarian and foreign legal experts (Scheppele 2013, Halmai 2014).
+It contained so many clauses which served the immediate political purposes of the people in power that the document, officially called "Fundamental Law," has